 - Averted somewhat with the second episode of New Amsterdam, during a flashback set in the early 1940s, where John produces a baby out of wedlock with a black woman named Lily.
 She gets fired when her employer sees her with a white man and previously had to enter the hotel where they met through a service elevator.
 Her father becomes very upset with them both, and says they can never make it in the world (at this point interracial marriage was illegal in most states, for onenote ).
 The hotel staff react more reasonably than you would expect in real life in the 1940s, but they may not have known John and Lily were together (or it might not have been completely uncommon if a white man had an affair with a black woman).
 Lily herself breaks it off, knowing they'll be together in the long run.
 It turns out like this after she gets pregnant, and when they reunite in the black hospital after she has their baby, there are some very pointed looks.

-- That '70s Show: Some of the show's later plots, while not actually incorrect, were very unlikely to happen, such as Hyde marrying a stripper and continuing to live with the Formans, or Eric and Donna getting caught having sex in the kitchen and suffering no repercussions.
+- That '70s Show: The program was set among ethnic (and presumably Roman Catholic) whites in socially/culturally conservative suburban Wisconsin, where the new 1960s values were forbidden or only very grudgingly tolerated.
+Some of the show's later plots, while not actually incorrect, were very unlikely to happen, such as Hyde marrying a stripper and continuing to live with the Formans, or Eric and Donna getting caught having sex in the kitchen and suffering no repercussions.
 In all likelihood, those things wouldn't happen now.

 - On the other hand, in the episode "Captain Jack Harkness", Jack dances with and kisses another man in public — in 1941 England without anyone so much as raising an eyebrow.
 Actually played straight, as it's implied that the following day the other man was killed by his squadmates, who covered for their actions by claiming he was shot down by Germans.

-- The Doctor Who two-parter "The Empty Child"/"The Doctor Dances" provided a nice subversion in Nancy, who was ashamed of having had a son out of wedlock.
+- The two-parter "The Empty Child"/"The Doctor Dances" provided a nice subversion in Nancy, who was ashamed of having had a son out of wedlock.

 - Rome was filled with sex and violence, supposedly historically vetted.
 But while the show prides itself on well-researched use of Deliberate Values Dissonance, it also makes a few mistakes.
 For example, oral sex, referenced frequently with its Western connotations, was considered vulgar and disgusting by the otherwise-licentious Romans.